 Mintos offers a 1% cashback offer to new investors that register through my affiliate link, Twino offers a 1% cashback too.
 Mintos also has periodic cashback campaigns for old investors when they purchase loans from particular originators.

-Mintos just informed me that from 18.11.2019, the signup bonus for new investors will 0.5% instead of 1%.
+Mintos just informed me that from 24.03.2020, the signup bonus for new investors will be stopped due to the coronavirus pandemic and an effort to cut costs.
 This affects all referral links from all websites.
 And when that comes into effect, Twino will have a better offer.

 Mintos Vs Twino – Conclusion

 With all of the above points in mind, and after taking a close look at both platforms, I believe that Mintos is the clear winner.
 It offers higher rates, a higher level of transparency, it also has a secondary market that you can both sell and buy from.